-Your vehicle is equipped with two types of supplemental Side Air Bags:
+Your vehicle is equipped with two types of side air bags:

 1. Supplemental Seat-Mounted Side Air Bags (SABs): Located in the outboard side of the front seats.
-The SABs are marked with a "SRS AIRBAG" or "AIR-BAG" label sewn into the outboard side of the seats.
+The SABs are marked with a "SRS AIRBAG" or "AIRBAG" label sewn into the outboard side of the seats.

-Supplemental Seat-Mounted Side Air Bag Label
+Front Supplemental Seat-Mounted Side Air Bag Label

-The SABs may help to reduce the risk of occupant injury during certain side impacts, in addition to the injury reduction potential provided by the seat belts and body structure.
+The SABs may help to reduce the risk of occupant injury during certain side impacts and/or vehicle rollover events, in addition to the injury reduction potential provided by the seat belts and body structure.